1. Main points

 Notes:

-2. The industry contributions may not add up to the total growth in output per hour.
-This is due to the National Accounts balancing value and the impact of rounding.
+1. The industry contributions may not add up to the total growth in output per hour because of the National Accounts balancing value and the impact of rounding.

-3. "Other services" industry includes: activities of households as employers, undifferentiated goods and services producing activities of households for own use, activities of membership organisations, repair of computers and personal and household goods and a variety of personal service activities not covered elsewhere in our Standard Industrial Classification (SIC) 2007.
+2. The "other services" industry includes activities of households as employers, undifferentiated goods and services producing activities of households for own use, activities of membership organisations, repair of computers and personal and household goods, and a variety of personal service activities not covered elsewhere in our Standard Industrial Classification (SIC) 2007.

-The decomposition of growth of output per hour worked is shown in Figure 4.
-In the manufacturing, transport and storage, and administrative services industries, growth in output per hour worked was caused by an increase in gross value added (GVA) and a decrease in hours worked.
+Figure 7 shows the decomposition of growth of output per hour worked.
+In the agriculture and construction industries, growth in output per hour worked was mainly caused by a decrease in the number of hours worked.
+In the IT and administrative services industries, the growth was mainly caused by an increase in gross value added (GVA).

 Nôl i'r tabl cynnwys